 The Company evaluated subsequent events to determine if events or transactions occurred after the balance sheet date up to the date that the financial statements were issued.
-The Company identified no subsequent events as of the date that the financial statements were issued.
+Apart from the below, the Company identified no subsequent events as of the date that the financial statements were issued.